-What app lets you get your paycheque early?
+What app lets you get your pay early?

-Pay advance apps let you get your paycheque early.
+Pay advance apps let you get early access to your earnings.
 With apps like PressPay, you can draw a portion of your earned wages before payday.
-Instead of paying interest and monthly instalments, with PressPay, you only pay a flat fee of 5% per transaction.
+Instead of paying interest and monthly instalments, with PressPay, your fees can range from 0 – 5% per transaction.

-Your cash advance request may be declined for various reasons.
+Your pay advance request may be declined for various reasons.
 Here are some of them:

 - You asked for more cash than you are allowed to withdraw in advance.
 Most apps offer up to 25% of your wage.
 Others give you a set amount, between $100-$500.
 Make sure to learn about each app’s conditions before applying for a pay advance.